scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

 }) -> {txID: string, changeAddr: string}
 ```

-* `to` is the C-Chain address the AVAX is sent to.
+* `to` is the C-Chain address the non-AVAX asset is sent to.
 * `amount` is the amount of nAVAX to send.
 * `assetID` is the assetID which is returned from `avm.createFixedCapAsset` and/or `avm.createVariableCapAsset`.
 * The asset is sent from addresses controlled by `username` and `password`.